spacetelescope/jdaviz/docs/cubeviz/plugins.rst

 Data Analysis Plugins
 *********************

-The Cubeviz data analysis plugins include operations on both Spectrum1D one dimensional datasets and :class:`~spectral_cube.SpectralCube` objects.
+The Cubeviz data analysis plugins include operations on `~specutils.Spectrum1D` one dimensional datasets.
 Plugins that are specific to 1D spectra are described in more detail under :ref:`Specviz: Data Analysis Plugins <specviz-plugins>`.
 All plugins are accessed via the :guilabel:`plugin` icon in the upper right corner